svenmarley/my-reads/README.md

 The requirement is to use a server created by the Udacity team to get lists of books, and track the books you have of interest - saving them different options/shelves back to the server.

+Note: This implementation uses [ulog](https://www.npmjs.com/package/ulog) for logging.
+It is a new implementation and seems to be missing a key feature allowing setting a log localStorage entry to change the logging level.

 ## Installation